MATBckh22/MATB-STUDIOS/README.md

 The library is built essentially to replace your ordinary paper and pen notes, saving time and effort while using more appealing visual aids.

-## Rules and Ethics

-**MATB strictly follows Github's [Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service) to provide a friendly user experience while respecting the original author's work.** Building on these foundations, every author and developer in MATB has a few guidelines to adhere:

-### When broken, you're banned

-- Resources in the library are **completely free**, do not charge fees for any content in the hub.
-    - However, MATB doesn't limit members outside the hub, MATB doesn't account for any liabilities for any transcations made personally.
-- **Plagarism is banned here**, *minimal paraphrasing is allowed.*
-    - If the author thinks that the text cannot be explained better, quote using `>` and give the proper reference. (academic referencing of any kind is recommended, otherwise clearly state your reference in your own words)
-    - **Do not include problems in academic exams, quizzes, finals that are from your local institute in your notes.
-Tutorials, exercises and projects that your instrutor, lecturer or professor didn't assert it's confidentiality are allowed.**
-    - MATB cannot allow posting links or files with pirated content.
-- **Do not post NSFW, gore, violence, provocative, sexual-hints, insulting or inappropriate content.**
-    - This also includes, but not limited to showing discrimination, harrassment and gaslighting political views and prejudices. **Keep your dank political humor to yourself.**
-- Unsolicited advertising, spamming, trolling, writing nonsensical statements and text flooding are red flags here.
-    - nonsensical statements here are defined as statements that bear not even the slightest sense of grammar, statements that cannot be deciphered by a human.
-- **Do not cheat on tests and exams.** Do not be academically dishonest.
-Do not offer money for doing homework assignments, and vice-versa.
-- Do not publish or include people's private information without their consent.

-### Follow this and you're cool

-- **Respect topics in the same section, double check that you're writing in the right place.**
-- **Write from the perspective of a learner, avoid shortforms, slangs.** You're writing open-source notes that are being shown in public, write and format in your own style but consider that it's human-readable.
-- Feel free to include your social media, but avoid giving out your personal details in the hub.
-- Avoid including your personal feelings and emotional baggage when writing, you don't want your readers to feel that you're passive-aggressively venting.
-    - This includes metaphoring or hinting any kind of conflict, drama, etc.
-- Be as fluent in your writing as possible.
-Writing is a showcase of language.
-Revise and check for any grammatical errors, topics that are incomplete or not explained clearly and more. **If you're planning to edit these sections later, include it in a section from your content page.**

-**In general, apply common sense and be respectful, your main audience is people who are interested but don't have a direction to start.
-You're a guide, not an egotistic show-off.**

 ## Get Started

 Starting fresh with [Github](https://github.com/) often times can be scary.
 It does not have an aesthetic user interface, it's built to be efficient on project flow for programmers.